 Forests and trees are integral to the culture, health, and livelihoods of Pacific Islanders.
 Forests are providers of socioeconomic needs such as forest food banks, traditional medicines, wood for building materials and fuel, and it also provides products for sale and export.
-60 Commercial forestry is a major industry and rural employer in Fiji that has significantly contributed to the country's GDP.
-Forestry products also contribute to the increasing percentage of Fiji's total exports.
-Moreover, forests are providers of ecological services such as coastal and water shed protection, soil replenishment, water purification and act as carbon stocks.
-60
+Moreover, forests are providers of ecological services such as coastal and water shed protection, soil replenishment, water purification and act as carbon stocks.59